oracle-livelabs/oci/healthcare-innovations/ai-vision/introduction/introduction.md

     * How to Create Low-Code Data Driven APEX page with CRUD Operations
     * How to Create Dynamic Actions
     * How to Create an APEX Chart
+    * How to Create a Page Process
+    * How to configuring Oracle APEX Applications to Send Email
+    * How to send mail in Plain Text format
+    * How to send mail in Text / HTML message
 * Lab 3: Setup OCI [**Command Line Interface (CLI)**](https://docs.oracle.com/en-us/iaas/Content/API/Concepts/cliconcepts.htm)
     * Get the User's OCID
     * Add User's API Key